kubernetes/community/contributors/design-proposals/api-machinery/customresource-conversion-webhook.md

 ```

 For operations that need more than one conversion (e.g. LIST), no partial result will be returned.
-Instead the whole operation will fail the same way with detailed error messages.
-To help debugging these kind of operations, the UID of the first failing conversion will also be included in the error message.
+Instead the whole operation will fail the same way with detailed error message.
+Also the webhook will receive the whole list to convert instead of items one by one.

 ### Caching